dotnet/runtime/docs/coreclr/building/debugging-instructions.md

 The "gcroot" command either crashes lldb 3.6 or returns invalid results.
 Works fine with lldb 3.7 and 3.8.

-Loading Linux core dumps with lldb 3.7 doesn't work. lldb 3.7 loads OSX and FreeBSD core dumps just fine. lldb 3.8 loads all the platform's core dumps without problem.
+Loading Linux core dumps with lldb 3.7 doesn't work. lldb 3.7 loads OS X and FreeBSD core dumps just fine. lldb 3.8 loads all the platform's core dumps without problem.

 For more information on SOS commands see: https://msdn.microsoft.com/en-us/library/bb190764(v=vs.110).aspx